-During an EMDR session, the therapist asks the patient to access particular thoughts, memory or feeling for processing.
-The first few sessions might be short, as many people find it difficult to remain focused on a painful memory or experience.
+During an EMDR session, the therapist asks the patient to access particular thoughts, memory, or feeling for processing.
+The first few sessions might be short, as many people find focusing on a painful memory or experience challenging.
 However, the client builds up a tolerance for holding onto a particular memory for longer over several sessions.

 EMDR can be an effective treatment for complex trauma symptoms.
-Complex trauma can occur in individuals who had experienced multiple traumatic incidences in their lifetimes.
+Complex trauma can occur in individuals who have experienced multiple traumatic incidences in their lifetimes.
 Clients work with an EMDR trauma therapist to process one memory of traumatic incidences at a time until they can feel some closure.
-Note that this form of therapy can take time, as there is much to unpack when treating complex trauma symptoms.
+This therapy can take time, as there is much to unpack when treating complex trauma symptoms.

 Family Strategies Counseling & Mediation is a therapy office serving the Chicagoland Area.
 We offer couples counseling and mental health services.
-Our therapists are skilled at working with those who have suffered traumatic experiences.
-Give our office a call at (708) 798-5433 or email us a info@Family-Strategy.com for appointment details.
+In addition, our therapists are skilled at working with those who have suffered traumatic experiences.
+Call our office at (708) 798-5433 or email us at info@Family-Strategy.com for appointment details.